-- Static routes from subnets and client computers through any active blade interface, except C. - Module routes from security blade modules through blade interface C to subnets.
+- Static routes from subnets and client computers through any active blade interface, except C. If IPv6 is enabled, static IPv6 routes can also be added and imported. - ◆ Module routes from security blade modules through blade interface C to subnets.
+IPv6 module routes are not supported.